LordDemonos/takelogs/README.md

 4. The "XANAX LOVES YOU!!"
 ASCII art will display
 5. The window will show where the log was saved
 6. A 7-second countdown will begin before the window closes

+## Output Files

+The script creates files with the following naming convention:
+- `YYYY-MM-DD_HH-MM-SS_XX-Players.txt` where XX is the number of players found

 ## Troubleshooting